 - Prepare a vegetable plate in minutes with grilled squash, peppers, corn, carrots or cauliflower.
 Toss the veggies with a splash of olive oil and your favorite seasoning and place them on the grill.
 Do this first and set them out for everyone to munch on while the other food is prepared.

 - Trade traditional mayo-heavy coleslaw for a fresh carrot salad dressed with plain Greek yogurt, raisins and chopped apples.
 This sweet and crunchy dish is a kid favorite!

 - Combine whole-grain pasta, broccoli and colorful peppers to create a healthier pasta salad.

-Let your child rinse and dry a large bunch of grapes or berries for the fruit salad.
+- Wash Ask kids to rinse and dry a large bunch of grapes or berries for the fruit salad.

 - Stir Let children mix pre-measured herbs, spices and lemon juice to create a flavorful Greek yogurt dip or sauce for vegetables.

 - Assemble Lay out the ingredients to create grill-ready foil packets of potatoes, peppers, onions and seasonings.
 Have kids go down the line, assembling each packet.